 “Patients can make an appointment for a 15-minute visit but can come in with a list that will take an hour to cover,” Belfer said.
 “That’s what happens.”

-Most high-performing practices collect patient feedback and, again, Belfer said that all of GRIPA’s employed physicians survey patients “frequently,” while the independent doctors do it somewhat at random — but they do do it because “we get graded on that by payers.”
+Most high-performing practices collect patient feedback and, again, Belfer said that all of GRIPA’s employed physicians survey patients “frequently,” while the independent doctors do it somewhat at random — but they do it because “we get graded on that by payers.”

 About 17 percent of the High Performers surveyed have implemented telemedicine technology compared with only 7 percent of the Falling Behind group.

 “I think it’s here to stay on a national basis,” Belfer said, adding GRIPA has physicians and other providers in five hospitals and several skilled nursing facilities across seven counties.
-Telemedicine helps GRIPA cover a lot of territory.
+Telemedicine helps GRIPA cover a lot of territories.

 And while Belfer sees its value particularly with dermatologic and psychiatric consults, he said telemedicine is also utilized in the intensive-care unit of one of its more distant facilities, United Memorial Medical Center in Batavia, N.Y.